About this course

-Queries about the DPhil programme can be directed to the Ruskin's Director of Graduate Studies.
-However, if it is not necessary to contact a potential supervisor before you apply.
+Queries about the DPhil programme can be directed to the Ruskin's Graduate Administrator.
+It is not necessary to contact a potential supervisor before you apply.

 The set of documents you should send with your application to this course comprises the following: